Which of the following statements best reflects current research ... | Study Prep in Pearson+

-Which of the following statements best reflects current research in social psychology regarding the effects of participating in team sports on various aspects of life?
+Which of the following statements best reflects current research findings in cognitive psychology regarding animal language abilities compared to humans?

 A